Vulnerable Children Act requirements

 - amendments to the Children, Young Persons, and Their Families Act 1989

 The heads of six government departments are now accountable for protecting and improving the lives of vulnerable children.
-NZ Police, the Ministries of Health, Education, Justice, and Social Development and the Department of Corrections have new, legislated responsibilities.
+NZ Police, the Ministries of Health, Education, Justice, and Social Development and the Ministry for Vulnerable Children, Oranga Tamariki have new, legislated responsibilities.

 Child protection policies have been adopted as standard by the agencies above along with the Ministry of Business, Innovation and Employment (Housing), District Health Boards and school Boards of Trustees.